Just like humans, it’s possible for pets to get diabetes.

 How is diabetes in pets controlled?

-- a) give the insulin injections and check you are administering the correct amounts
+- Give the insulin injections and check you are administering the correct amounts

-- b) carry out glucose tests at home that are done by taking a small swab of blood with a tiny pin prick.
+- Carry out glucose tests at home that are done by taking a small swab of blood with a tiny pin prick.

 Regular check ups are important to monitor your pet’s condition and see that it is being effectively managed.

 Contact your vet immediately if your pet seems dizzy or groggy as this could be an indication of dangerously low blood sugar levels.

 Diet can help regulate your pet’s blood sugar levels.
 Take advice from your vet on what to feed, when and how much.
 If your pet has diabetes avoid feeding them scraps from your meals, although you may see this as a treat for your pet, it can severely affect glucose levels.

 Most pets with diabetes respond well to treatment, and pets with diabetes can enjoy a very good quality of life.

 Some cats will be insulin dependent and need life-long insulin therapy.

 Other cats can be non-insulin dependent and only require insulin when stressed.
 These cats often regain their balance once the stressful event is over.